 Turner admitted he shot Chambers, but cut a deal with the Crown for manslaughter instead of murder, along with a stipulation that he does not have to testify against Spence.

-If you need a Toronto Criminal Lawyer today because you’ve been criminally charged, get in touch with Adler Bytensky Prutschi Shikhman who will give you the best representation.
+If you need a criminal lawyer because you’ve been criminally charged, get in touch with Bytensky Prutschi Shikhman who will give you the best representation.